 Death certificate amendments (corrections)

-For information on Amending a Massachusetts Death Certificate, see: COVID-19 Funeral Assistance Applicants.
-For additional information about amending a death certificate, please contact RVRS at: email@example.com or the city/town clerk's office where the death occurred.
+Learn more about amending a Massachusetts death certificate.
+If you have further questions about amending a death certificate, please contact RVRS at: email@example.com or the city/town clerk's office where the death occurred.
 Fees for amendments vary depending on where they are performed.